 The RJ conference proceeds only if all parties agree to participate willingly.
 The RJ process typically commences within thirty (30) business days after the initial report and receipt of written agreements from all involved parties.
 The conference will continue until the conference is successfully concluded or until the Parties' Home Institutions' Title IX Coordinators and/or Human Resources Professionals determines that the conference will not be successful.
 If successful, an agreeable resolution is reached by all involved parties, at which time the process is concluded, and the matter is resolved.
-If a resolution cannot be reached, the matter will be referred to the Parties' Home Institutions' Title IX Coordinators and/or Human Resources Professionals determines that the conference will be referred to the Parties' Home Institutions' Title IX Coordinators and/or Human Resources Professionals determines that the conference will be referred to the Parties' Home Institutions' Title IX Coordinators and/or Human Resources Professionals to re-evaluate other options for resolution.
+If a resolution cannot be reached, the matter will be referred to the Parties' Home Institutions' Title IX Coordinators and/or Human Resources Professionals to re-evaluate other options for resolution.